google/badwolf/docs/bql.md

 ```

 The name of the graph is represented by a non interpreted binding (more on
-this will be discussed in the next section.)
+this will be discussed in the next section).
 Hence, in the previous example
 the statement would create a graph named `?a`.
 You can create multiple
-graphs in a single statement as shown in the example below.
+graphs in a single statement as shown in the example below:

 ```
 CREATE GRAPH ?a, ?b, ?c;